zaphosting/docs/docs/eco-whitelist.md

 ---
 id: eco-whitelist
 title: "ECO: Activate Whitelist"
-description: Information on how to create and manage a whitelist for your ECO server at ZAP-Hosting
+description: "Information on how to create and manage a whitelist for your ECO server at ZAP-Hosting"
 sidebar_label: Whitelist
 services:
   - gameserver